LimKianAn/xcluster/README.md

 ## Wrap-up

 Check out the code in this project for more details.
-Let us know if you want more *metal-stack* and *kubebuilder*.
+If you want a fully-fledged implementation, stay tuned!
+Our *cluster-api-provider-metalstack* is on the way.
+If you want more blog posts about *metal-stack* and *kubebuilder*, let us know!
 Special thanks go to [*Grigoriy Mikhalkin*](https://github.com/GrigoriyMikhalkin).